rpy2/rpy2/doc/source/rinterface.rst

 Numpy
 -----

-The SexpVector objects are made to behave like arrays as defined in the Python package numpy.
+The :class:`SexpVector` objects are made to behave like arrays as defined in the Python package :mod:`numpy`.

 The functions *array* and *asarray* is all that is needed: